 New Construction:

-To calculate savings with an electric baseline, the baseline equipment is assumed to be an Air Source Heat Pump meeting the Federal Standard efficiency level; 14 SEER, 8.2 HSPF and 11 EER.
+To calculate savings with an electric baseline, the baseline equipment is assumed to be an Air Source Heat Pump meeting the Federal Standard efficiency level; 14 SEER, 8.2 HSPF and 11 EER for standard sized units, or 12SEER, 7.4 HSPF, 10.5EER for space constrained product.
+Note, the space constrained product baseline should only be used when it is demonstrated that the alternative ducted system would need to be a space constrained unit.

-To calculate savings with a furnace/central AC baseline, the baseline equipment is assumed to be an 80% AFUE Furnace and central AC meeting the Federal Standard efficiency level; 13 SEER, 10.5 EER.
+To calculate savings with a furnace/central AC baseline, the baseline equipment is assumed to be an 80% AFUE Furnace and central AC meeting the Federal Standard efficiency level; 13 SEER, 10.5 EER for standard sized units, or 12SEER, 10.5EER for space constrained product.

 Time of Sale: The baseline for this measure is a new replacement unit of the same system type as the existing unit, meeting the baselines provided below.
+Note, the space constrained product baseline should only be used when the existing unit being replaced is classified as space constrained.